QuaternionPi/Ninja-Community-College/Design.md

 - Class: Object

 ## Class Progression
-### Ninja Classes
+### Generic Classes
-Ninjas progress in levels.
-- They can only take 50% of skills per level
-- Highest level unit referred to as senior
-- Skills are given some bias to their cost
-  - This cost is randomized per unit

-Ninjas Choose one of the following classes:
+All units in the game take one of the following classes:
 - Assault
   - Short range
   - High health